astronomer/airflow-chart/docs/git-sync-relay.md

     depth: 1 # default to a shallow clone because it is faster, though it sacrifices git history
     wait: 60 # seconds between synchronizations with upstream git repo
     subPath: dags # if your dags dir is not the repo root, specify the path relative to the repo root
+    sshPrivateKeySecretName: theGitSshPrivateKeyName # The name of a secret that holds the private key.
 ```

+## Non-helm setup

+When using this chart outside of Astronomer, for instance when testing or developing, if you are authenticating the git-sync-relay using ssh, you must manage a kubernetes secret that contains the ssh key.
+This is not managed by helm so that it is never stored in plaintext in the houston database.
+This is standard practice for any fields that can contain credentials, such as environment variables.
+This is also how it is implemented in the OSS helm chart <https://github.com/apache/airflow/blob/c8e6e5d52f999e9f/chart/values.yaml#L1493-L1511>